Cajun Rice Dressing

-Wild Rice and Oyster "Dressing" is a spin-off of Louisiana's "Dirty Rice," but with a much milder flavor.
-This pairs beautifully with turkey, beef, chicken or pork anytime of the year and it's ready in less than 40-minutes from start to finish!
+Cajun rice dressing is a popular, savory side dish from Louisiana.
+It consists of herb-infused, savory wild rice with oysters and chicken broth.
+This pairs beautifully with turkey, beef or pork anytime of the year and it’s ready in less than 40-minutes from start to finish!
+I usually make this at Thanksgiving and Christmas as a savory side dish!

-While the rice is cooking, boil the chicken livers in water with a little salt and pepper; this takes about 15-minutes.
+- Cook the wild rice according to package directions.
+While that’s cooking, boil the chicken livers in water with a little salt and pepper; this takes about 15-minutes.

 Here’s what it looks like before it’s baked.
 At this point, lightly season with garlic powder and cayenne (optional.)

-- Use fresh oysters in a plastic tub (these are usually in the seafood/meat market); check the date and get the freshest ones
+- Use fresh oysters in a plastic tub (these are usually in the seafood/meat market); check the date and get the freshest ones; keep the juice, you’re gonna use it in the recipe

 - I don’t cover wild rice and oyster dressing with foil because I like a little crunch on top; if you prefer no crunch, put foil over the top